The most successful sensory room designs are those based on the needs of the learners who use the space.

 Here’s where the ‘AAA’ principles of room design fit in:

-Availability – Your multi sensory tools & equipment needs to be available when you need it – and to work first time.
-It’s frustrating to reach a ‘breakthrough’ moment for it to be ruined when you can’t find just the right tool or it doesn’t work!
-Good storage & organisation is essential.
-Regular maintenance sessions to check your tools is perhaps not top of the excitement list – but they will save you time (no more disrupted sessions) & money (a stitch in time…) later on!
-Could this demonstrate a need for a multi sensory room co-ordinator in school?
+Availability: Your multisensory tools and equipment need to be available when you need them – and to work first time.
+It’s frustrating to reach a ‘breakthrough’ moment, only for it to be ruined when you can’t find the right tool, or it doesn’t work!
+Good storage, organisation and regular maintenance are essential.
+Do you need a multisensory room coordinator?

-Appropriateness – Does your multi sensory room really suit all of the learning styles & needs of the pupils & students who use it?
+Appropriateness: Does your multisensory room suit the learning strengths and needs of the learners using it?
 Is differentiation of the curriculum easy to achieve in your sensory room?
-You may have a projector attached to your iPad projecting large images from google earth for a geography lesson, but have you got the small tactile objects available for those kinaesthetic learners?
-Can you back project your images for the pupil with a visual impairment?
+You may be projecting large images for a geography lesson, but do you have small tactile objects available for those kinaesthetic/tactile learners?

-Achievability – Does the design of your multi sensory room mean that it allows all practitioners to use the equipment without a vast technical knowledge?
-Is your sensory space a truly flexible, immersive space that can be changed in a instant?
-Simplicity is often the best way forward – why have lots of complicated to use equipment (that no-one will use) when you can have a few, easy to operate & effective multi sensory tools which will be in continuous use?
+Achievability – Is your sensory space a flexible, immersive space that can be changed in an instant?
+Simplicity is the best way forward.
+Why have lots of complicated equipment, which no-one will use when you can have a few easy to operate and effective multisensory tools that will be in continuous use?

-•equipment which is easy to control & operate by the practitioner
+- Do you have equipment that is easy to control and operate by the practitioner?

-• a space which enables easy access to curriculum – at any level
+- Have you a space that enables easy access to the curriculum – at any level?

-•to establish a space to achieve simple control of sensory experiences – by pupil & staff alike
+- Is this a space to achieve simple control of sensory experiences by learners and staff alike?